MaximovicDj/MaximovicDj/README.md

 Hello, everyone! 👋
-My name is Djrodje Maksimovic and I'm a Front-End Developer.
+My name is Djordje Maksimovic and I'm a Back-End Developer.
 I live in Serbia/Belgrade.